 Through the 2023 season, Etienne amassed 753 yards and eight touchdowns on 131 carries.
 He also caught 21 passes for 172 yards and an additional score.

 Trevor is not yet draft eligible, but he will be in 2024, ahead of the 2025 NFL Draft cycle.
 Travis was, of course, a top college producer at Clemson before going No. 25 overall in the 2021 NFL Draft to the Jaguars.
 He’s since developed into a dynamic two-phase weapon alongside Trevor Lawrence.

 After missing his rookie season due to injury, Travis exploded onto the NFL stage with 1,125 yards and five touchdowns in 2022.
 And heading into Monday Night Football against the Cincinnati Bengals, he has over 1,000 yards from scrimmage and eight total touchdowns in 2023.

 Given that Travis went in Round 1, the question on everyone’s mind is, can Trevor do the same?

 For the younger Etienne, the uncertainty lies in his receiving versatility.
 Travis Etienne caught over 100 passes total in his collegiate career and caught 48 passes for 588 yards in his senior season alone.
-Coming into the Tennessee game, Trevor Etienne only had 14 career catches in 15 games.
+Trevor, meanwhile, only has 30 catches in 24 career games to this point.